What Really Matters to Consumers When Producing Video

 The bitterness of low quality lasts long after the sweetness of the low price wears off...Benjamin Franklin

-You really do get what you pay for.
+You do get what you pay for.
 Never assume the lowest price equals the best value, especially in video production.
 These days, anyone with $485.00 can buy a video camera and call himself a video producer.
-This doesn’t mean they know how to tell a story, communicate a message or invoke emotion in your audience.
-They might lack creative, technical, business and marketing know-how and have little or no experience collaborating and working with industry specific businesses and niche companies.
+This doesn’t mean they know how to tell a story, communicate a message, or invoke emotion in your audience.
+They might lack creative, technical, business, and marketing know-how and have little or no experience collaborating and working with industry-specific businesses and niche companies.

-The Ford Fiesta might a social media video about your company, which sadly may only deliver a few likes, shares or views.
+The Ford Fiesta might be a social media video about your company, which sadly may only deliver a few likes, shares, or views.
 The Rolls Royce video might be your series of product or service explainer videos.
-These videos will be produced with a high polish finished look including broadcast network worthy graphics, professional talent and sales driven copy.
-This video is more likely to get a lot of views, look great and get you results.
+These videos will be produced with a highly polished finished look including broadcast network-worthy graphics, professional talent, and sales-driven copy.
+This video is more likely to get a lot of views, look great, and get you results.

 Additional considerations when choosing a Philadelphia production company.

 -Film.
 There is a difference between film and video.
-Be aware of companies making the claim This is a film camera, not a video camera"we make films" or "we film your event".
-They really aren't making a film or filming your event.
+Be aware of companies making the claim "We make films" or "We film your event".
+They aren't making a film or filming your event.
 They're making videos and recording your event on digital media.
-"Film" is actually shot on film (that roll of stuff you use to put in cameras before VHS, Beta, digital cameras or cell phones).
-Though still used by some outfits, it is highly unlikely any production shop will show up at your event with a true film camera, rolls of film and film crew.
+"Film" is shot on film (that roll of stuff you use to put in cameras before VHS, Beta, digital cameras or cell phones).
+Though still used by some outfits, it is highly unlikely any production shop will show up at your event with a true film camera, rolls of film, and film crew.
 Yes, the line is blurred a lot these days with technology, but they should know the difference between these two mediums and if they don't, they haven't been schooled in the industry.

 -The latest in technology.
 Probably a saying you hear a lot.
 But that saying should go without saying.
 Everyone uses the latest technology.
 You have to or you get left behind.
 Things change so rapidly and technology is so cheap these days you can't not use the latest and greatest.
 Don't be impressed with someone claiming to use the latest technology...that should be a given, especially in this industry.

-Until a few year ago, the entry barrier into professional video production was much too expensive for small sized companies to consider as a marketing tool.
-Though the prices have dropped, it is still an expertise that requires specialized skills and many years of training and or actually doing.
+Until a few years ago, the entry barrier into professional video production was much too expensive for small-sized companies to consider as a marketing tool.
+Though the prices have dropped, it is still an expertise that requires specialized skills and many years of training and or doing.
 Plus, with technology moving as fast as it does, a business can get overwhelmed when trying to navigate the waters of online video.
 But we are also fortunate.
-Because of these factors any business or individual can take advantage of using video to market their business.
-The tools are better than ever, the price is in reach for everybody and the talent is out there producing video is top notch.
+Because of these factors, any business or individual can take advantage of using video to market their business.
+The tools are better than ever, the price is in reach for everybody and the talent is out there producing videos is top-notch.

 With online video being so popular the question business owners need to ask themselves is: When am I going to start my video project?
 Luckily, if you want to get started sooner rather than later, our video production battle plan will help you get started.